Six-vertex model with rare corners and random restricted permutations: Introduction

 An interesting accompanying question, which we do not address in this work, is how to design efficient perfect samplers for configurations of the six-vertex model with $c$ close to $0$ or for random Mallows restricted permutations.
 In the six-vertex literature a standard approach is to run a local Glauber dynamics until it mixes, as in \cite{keating2018random, fahrbach2019slow, belov2022two, lyberg2023fluctuation, prahofer2023domain}; in the random permutations literature, sampling restricted permutations by multiplying with random transpositions was discussed in \cite{diaconis2001statistical,bormashenko2011permutations}.
 However, for general $q$ and the domains we consider here the existing algorithms can be prohibitively slow.

+The case of unrestricted random Mallows permutations is simpler.
+One can create the desired permutation by sampling $n-1$ truncated geometric random variables --- the procedure is called $q$--shuffle in \cite[Section 3]{gnedin2010q}.
+Alternatively, in \cite{diaconis2000analysis,benjamini2005mixing} it is noted that Mallows measure is a stationary distribution for colored Asymmetric Simple Exclusion Process (ASEP) with one particle of each color; hence, running colored ASEP for a long time delivers another straightforward sampler.
+While these approaches might be extended to certain simplest restrictions, the most general cases seem much harder.
+For instance \cite[Remark 3.5]{diaconis2001statistical} notices that the set of all permutations with fixed restrictions might fail to be connected by transpositions, thus, transposition-based Markov chains are not going to have a unique stationary distribution for such cases.

-{\bf Acknowledgments.} We thank Istv\'an Prause for helpful comments.
+{\bf Acknowledgments.} We thank Istv\'an Prause and two anonymous referees for helpful comments.
 Part of this research was performed while the authors were visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1925919).
 V.G.\ was partially supported by NSF grant DMS - 2246449.
 R.K. was supported by NSF DMS-1940932 and the Simons Foundation grant 327929.